 In July, 2013, in the wake of the killing of Trayvon Martin and subsequent outcry, a group calling itself the Dream Defenders began a 31-day sit-in at the Florida State Capitol to demand a repeal of Florida's "Stand Your Ground" legislation, an end to racial profiling, police violence, and the notorious "school-to-prison pipeline".
 Almost incredibly, under the light of public scrutiny, the occupation was allowed to continue, and daily make headlines that struck at the heart of Florida's historic legacy of racial injustice.

-As a self-employed graphic designer and project manager, I have frequently lent my skillset to various causes over the years, and have learned more about civics and the legislative process through ballot petition amendments with the Green Party, including legalizing medical marijuana and restoring felons' access to voting rights.
+As a self-employed graphic designer and project manager, I have frequently lent my skillset to various causes over the years, and have learned more about civics and the legislative process through ballot petition amendments, including legalizing medical marijuana and restoring felons' access to voting rights.